15 Analysis of variance

 Just like the t-test, analysis of variance is a statistical generalisation technique, which is to say: an instrument that can be used when formulating statements about the population characteristics, on the basis of data taken from samples from these populations.
 In the case of the t-test and ANOVA, the statements are about whether or not the means of (two or more) populations are equal.
 In this sense, analysis of variance can also be understood as an expanded version of the t-test: we can analyse data of more than two samples with ANOVA.
 Moreover, it is possible to include the effects of multiple independent variables simultaneously in the analysis.
 This is useful when we want to analyse data from a factorial design (§6.8).

 Examples 15.1: In this example, we investigate the speech tempo or speed of four groups of speakers, namely originating from the Middle, North, South and West of the Netherlands.
-The speech tempo is expressed as the mean duration of a syllable (in seconds), with the mean taken over an interview of approximately 15 minutes with each speaker (Quené 2008) (R-hqmisc?).
+The speech tempo is expressed as the mean duration of a syllable (in seconds), with the mean taken over an interview of approximately 15 minutes with each speaker (Quené 2008) (Quene 2022).
 A shorter mean syllable duration thus corresponds to a faster speaker (cf. skating, where a faster skater has shorter lap durations).
 There were 20 speakers per group, but 1 speaker (from the South), who had an extremely high value, was removed from the sample.

 The observed speech tempos per speaker from the above Example 15.1 are summarised in Table 15.1 and Figure 15.1.